Insurance For Small Home-Based Businesses

 Business Liability Insurance

-This insures for possible lawsuits regarding four scenarios in liabilities, which include business, professional, and public or personal liabilities.
+This ensures possible lawsuits regarding four scenarios in liabilities, which include business, professional, and public or personal liabilities.
+Any costs for customer compensation, among others, will be covered by this insurance.

 Errors and Omissions Insurance